Overview

 Each student’s tailored course of study is developed in close consultation with faculty advisors.
 Entering students receive guidance initially from the temporary advisor assigned to them upon admissions and from the Graduate Advisory Committee (GAC).
 Composed of the DGS, CIAMS director, and one additional faculty member, the role of the GAC is to provide advice until such time as the Special Committee is constituted and to provide any assistance that might fall outside of the academic purview of the special committee (e.g., issues pertaining to the Graduate School, TAships, etc.).

-You should establish a Special Committee, including Chair and Minor Member(s) by the end of Fall semester.
+You should officially constitute a Special Committee, including the Chair and one or more Minor Member(s) by the end of Fall semester.
 The Special Committee is ultimately responsible for all decisions regarding a student’s academic trajectory.
-Each student should officially constitute a Special Committee no later than the end of the first semester in residence.
 The committee chair must be a member of the Field of Archaeology; the second member can be chosen from the Graduate Faculty at large, in consultation with the Chair.
-Students may change the composition of their committees at any time if needed.
+Students may add additional committee members or change the composition of their committees at any time if needed.

 Language